Wermom Health2026-05-26

 Pediatric research over the last decade has clarified this picture significantly.
 Studies cited by the AAP and CDC describe a normal distribution with wider tails than older guidance suggested, which means more variation is healthy variation.
 Worry intensifies when patterns deviate sharply or persist beyond the documented windows.

 Wermom's editorial position on this is simple: cite the evidence, acknowledge the variation, and trust parents to make informed decisions.
 Where the research is uncertain, we say so.
 Where Wermom's user data adds context, we share it.
-This is the framework you'll find applied across our entire content library — see our 16 medical advisors for the broader approach.
+This is the framework you'll find applied across our entire content library — see Wermom's editorial standards for the broader approach.

 Conflict of interest disclosure